joshuajbouw/bevy_tilemap/README.md

 ## Features
 * Multi-threaded chunk based tile maps
 * Generic traits to be easy to implement into any system
-* Helpful traits that help encode and decode coordinates into indexe
+* Helpful traits that help encode and decode coordinates into indexes

 ## Design
 This is not intended to be just another Tile Map.
 It is meant to be a framework and extensible by